randleem/randleem/README.md

 My git history, is therefore incomplete and doesnt fully show my activity.

-However, I have cloned many of our School of Code project repos which contain examples of code I have worked and contributed to.
+However, I have cloned many of our School of Code project repos, which contain examples of code I have worked on and contributed to.

 If you have any questions or would like a chat, please don't hesitate to get in touch 😀